 Refinery operations are unique from one facility to the next.
-Although crude oil is always the input, the outputs from that same barrel of crude oil are variable.
+Although crude oil is always the input, the outputs from that same barrel of crude oil are variable and depend on a host of different crude oil refining controls.

-Each facility has some degree of control over the mix of refined products they produce based on several key factors.
+Each refinery has some degree of control over the mix of products they produce based on these key factors:

 - TYPE OF CRUDE OIL (CRUDE SLATE)